cmagnabosco/MicrobialScaling_with_ContintentalSubsurface/README.md

 # Microbial Scaling (Locey and Lennon, 2016) with data from the contintental subsurface

 Code from https://github.com/LennonLab/ScalingMicroBiodiversity/ was adapted to incorporate diversity data from the continental subsurface was added to the master Figure 1 analysis of Locey and Lennon (2016).
-Biomass_Biodiversity_Fig3.py was used to generate Figure 3 of Magnabosco et al. (in review).

 ## Files

-* Biomass_Biodiversity_Fig3.py: python script that accesses a directory named "data" that includes data from data.zip

 * data.zip: contains data for continental subusrface.